9 Tips for Balancing Student Teaching and a Life Outside of the Classroom

 Reflect often: Reflect throughout the day and week.
 Jot down your strengths, areas of interest, and areas of need.
 How are you getting better?
 What areas do you need to grow in?
 What is your plan to grow in those areas?

-Remember why you chose this path: Teaching is rewarding but challenging.
-Sometimes you may feel overwhelmed, but it's important to remember why you chose this career.
+Remember why you chose this path: Sometimes, you may feel overwhelmed, but it's important to remember why you chose this career.

 Student teaching can be a challenging but rewarding experience.
 By setting boundaries, prioritizing self-care, building a support system, being flexible, and remembering why you chose this path, you can balance your student teaching responsibilities with a fulfilling life outside the classroom.
 Remember to take care of yourself and enjoy the journey.